tjha/SearchEngine/README.md

 Saving the HTML for the index, and saving the work done by the crawler is handled in `checkpointing.hpp` so the crawler doesn't have to restart every time it crashes.

 ### Parser
-The parser code is contained in src/parser/.
-The HTMLParser class contains the methods used in text-based HTML parsing to extract links, anchor text, and document text.
+The parser code is contained in `src/parser/`.
+The `HTMLParser` class contains the methods used in text-based HTML parsing to extract links, anchor text, and document text.
 It follows a simple approach where tags are itertively identified by their positions in the document to determine the type of content contained within.
-Steps were also taken to avoid parsing of content within script and comment tags.
+Steps are taken to avoid parsing of content within script and comment tags.

 An HTML document is parsed when the HTMLParser object is initialized through its constructor.
-This constructor requires the document url, its text in string format, and a boolean to indicate whether the crawler or indexer is creating this object.
-The boolean provides allows to avoid parsing of unnecessary content for the crawler and indexer respectively.
+This constructor requires the document's URL, its text in string format, and a boolean to indicate whether the crawler or indexer is creating this object.
+The boolean helps to avoid parsing of unnecessary content for the crawler and indexer, respectively.

 ### Indexer
 The indexer code is all in `src/indexer/`.
 We build our index into chunks, which contain an inverse word index for a set of URLs.
 We also define index stream readers (ISRs) for reading through the chunks.
 These ISRs have functions `next`, `nextDocument`, `seek`, and `get`, which allow for quick navigation.